What is MIS Reports

 - Summary Reports: Used to visualize aggregated data and provide a summary.
 This summary could be of different business units, different products, different customer demographics amongst other thing

 - Trend Reports: These reports pave a way for the company to see the trends and patterns among different categories.
-Trend reports are generally also used to compare different products or services (between the actual versus the predicted output/growth).
-These reports help in pinpointing problem areas and identifying potential solutions.
+Trend reports are generally also used to compare different products or services.

-- Exception Reports: These reports are an aggregate report of exceptions that are abnormal or unusual circumstances within a company.
-Exceptions reports are useful for catching problems early, and solving them before they cause a major disruption.
+- Exception Reports: These reports are an aggregate report of exceptions that are unusual circumstances within a company.
+Exceptions reports are useful for catching problems and sharing solutions.

 - On-demand Reports: Produced on specific demands from the management team.
 These reports don’t have any specific criteria or format.

-- Financial Reports: Used to determine the financial condition of an organization by aggregating balance sheets, income, and expense details, and cash flow statements.
+- Financial and Inventory Reports: Used to determine the financial condition of an organization by aggregating balance sheets, income, and expense details, and cash flow statements.
+It includes financial extracts, Inventory reports, Sales and Budget reports, Production reports.